Our Faculty

 In her free time she enjoys hiking, biking, snowshoeing, swimming and playing volleyball.

-Ms. Lydia Walker
+Ms. Lydia Austrom

-Ms. Donnalyn Carpio
+Ms. Carpio Donnalyn

 Ms. Carpio was born and raised in the Philippines, but her teaching journey has taken her to diverse corners of the world, including the United Arab Emirates (UAE), before finally settling in Vancouver.
 With 11 years of teaching experience spanning Grades 9-12, she specializes in Biology and Science subjects, following the California Common Core Standards and Advanced Placement (AP) Biology.
 Ms. Carpio’s pedagogical voyage began in the Philippines, where she dedicated five years to nurturing young minds in her homeland.
 Seeking continuous growth, she ventured to the UAE, where she honed her teaching skills over another five years in a multicultural setting.
 This experience has equipped her with the unique ability to connect with students from various backgrounds, creating a globally inclusive classroom environment.